What do you find most rewarding about caring for patients?

 How do you enjoy spending your free time?

-What is a fact your patients might be surprised to learn?
+A fact your patients might be surprised to learn?